-Hobbie’s custom knitting business started more than 40 years ago with a knitwear collection for a toddler – my toddler.
+Hobbie’s custom knitting business started nearly 45 years ago knitting for toddlers – specifically my toddler.

 Looking back to knitting for my first born, I quickly determined that it was useless to knit any garment according to a toddler’s age.

 The sweater likely would not to fit by the time the knitting project was completed.

 It became a rule of thumb to measure once, measure again the following week and then pick the next size up for good measure!